endremborza/branthebuilder/docs_config/current_release.rst

+- move to cookiecutter
-- add coverage to test
+- add main